Last updated on July 7th, 2021 at 03:19 pm

 Unfortunately, many organizations don’t provide the time or resources needed to retire that new technical debt on a regular basis.

 When technologists—engineers, their managers, or others in technical roles—try to alert the rest of the organization (non-technologists) to the problems that follow from continually accumulating technical debt, they often meet resistance from non-technologists.
-Technologists usually hope that the resistance can be resolved with an intensive education program.
+Technologists usually hope that intensive education programs can lead to resolving this resistance.

 Mostly, though, education programs don’t work, for reasons beyond mere misunderstanding of the issue.
 One fundamental problem is the word “technical” in the term technical debt.
 Non-technologists must be forgiven for believing that since technical debt is inherently technical, it follows that its causes are also technical, that technologists are solely responsible for creating technical debt, and that non-technologists play no role.
 Those conclusions are, of course, false, but the beliefs persist, and many non-technologists adopt the view that “It’s your problem—fix it.”